Proto Best Practices

 Do Use Well-Known Types and Common Types

-Embedding the following common, shared types is strongly encouraged.
-Do not use int32 timestamp_seconds_since_epoch or int64 timeout_millis in your code when a perfectly suitable common type already exists!
+Using the following common, shared types is strongly encouraged.
+E.g., do not use int32 timestamp_seconds_since_epoch or int64 timeout_millis in your code when a perfectly suitable common type already exists!

 • duration is a signed, fixed-length span of time (for example, 42s).